PROTECTION OF CROPS – HOW TO KNOW ABOUT PROTECT CROPS

-STORAGE OF GRAINS
+STORAGE OF GRAINS IN PROTECTION IN CROPS

 The Faremers use to dry the harvested and cleaned grains to evaporate moisture in them before storage.
 Since they have to keep the grains for longer time, these should be safe from moisture insects ,rats and microorganisms.
 Insecticides and rodenticides are sprayed also to protect it from insects and rats.
 By the means of gunny bag or bin made up of metal, farmers store their crops.
 Government authority manages to store grains in various granaries and silos of different places at large scale.